-Find a product you like, select the option(s) and add it to the basket.
+Find a product you like on this site, select the option(s) and add it to the basket.

 From there you’ll need to proceed through the checkout (completing delivery details etc).
 Payment is by PayPal – you can bypass some of the form-filling if you click the PayPal button on the basket.

-See the delivery page for more details on packaging.
+See the delivery page for more details on packaging and delivery.

 Can I buy a print in person?

 Yes!
-If you’re in North Berwick, drop me an email and we can arrange a local collection.
+If you’re in North Berwick, drop me an email and we can arrange a local collection/delivery.
 Failing that, my prints are available in Rock & Bird on North Berwick High Street.